-moved as if under the influence of irregular nervous twitches.
-Her head kept up a kind of rocking motion, and on being asked how she felt, answered 'very funny.'
+"She appeared to be agitated; her hands and arms moved as if under the influence of irregular nervous twitches.
+Her head kept up a kind of rocking motion, and on being asked how she felt, answered 'Very funny.'
 I made a few reverse passes, when she said that she felt very happy.
-I kept her in this state for about forty-five minutes.
-I tried to affect her phrenological developments, but could not.
+I kept her in this state for about 45 minutes.
+I tried to effect her phrenological developments, but could not.
 I tickled her nose and upper lip with a feather, but she was quite insensible to it.
 I also tried to render the arm cataleptic, but could not.
 I then demesmerised her, when she knew nothing of all that had taken place.
 I tried her with the feather, but she shrunk from the slightest touch.
 This was my first successful trial.